-I’m currently sat writing this whilst listening to storm Callum whistling around the house, I’m tucked up under a throw with the rest of the family who are watching Nanny McPhee.
+I’m currently sat writing this how to decorate a home for Autumn post whilst listening to storm Callum whistling around the house, I’m tucked up under a throw with the rest of the family who are watching Nanny McPhee.
 This is the first real slow Autumn weekend we have had albeit the winds are still unseasonably warm.
 Autumn in my opinion is quite possibly the best season for hygge.
 The leaves are leaving a pretty blanket in our garden, and the darker nights are drawing in and with it come thoughts of hibernation.

 I love adding seasonal touches to our home and so here are ways to give your home a hygge feel this Autumn.

 Mini munchkin pumpkins especially seem to be one of the most popular photos on instagram this October.
 Pumpkins are no longer just available in the large orange carving variety they can now be found to be white, grey, green striped and even a wonderful acorn shaped orange and green variety.
 Use these wonderful squashes and pumpkins to decorate your home for a few days/ weeks at a time before carving or using for soup.
 Either as a display on your doorstep, mantle piece, or in your kitchen.